Skip to main content

 History

-Partner for Surgery originated when Todd Peterson, a Peace Corps volunteer in the most remote areas of Guatemala, realized the need for surgical care but found that many of the villagers:
+Partner for Surgery originated when Todd Peterson, a Peace Corps in late 90’s volunteer in the most remote areas of Guatemala, realized the need for surgical care but found that many of the community members:

-• were unaware of opportunities available to them;
+• Were unaware of the opportunities available to them.

-Troubled by the number of disabled villagers, Todd investigated several local hospitals in search of one that would treat poor Guatemalans.
+Troubled by the number of disabled community members, Todd investigated several local hospitals in search of one that would treat poor Guatemalans.
 He eventually discovered a hospital in Antigua where a handful of patients received surgical care and were freed from their former disabilities.